hudson155/kairo/README.md

 ### Using a single library

+Kairo's [standalone libraries](#standalone-libraries) can be used independently within your existing project.

 To use a single Kairo library, you could just add it to your `dependencies` block as you normally would.

 ```kotlin